arc42/quality.arc42.org-site/README.md

 ### Build and test

-In the root directory, run `docker compose up`.
+In the root directory, run `docker-compose up`.